alanperez/HLT-Portfolio/README.md

  # ACL Summary

-I used a Twitter Sentiment Analysis dataset where I looked at the sentiment of tweets and classified it based on it being positive,negative, and neutral

 The [requirements based off the document](https://github.com/alanperez/HLT-Portfolio/blob/main/ACL-Summary/Portfolio%20ACL%20Paper%20Summary.pdf)

 [PDF](https://github.com/alanperez/HLT-Portfolio/blob/main/ACL-Summary/ACL%20Paper%20Summary.pdf)

-Summarizing a paper and the contributions made.
+Summarizing a paper and the contributions made .
 Will be rewriting the paper at a later date.